ms606/How-Javascript-Works/README.md

 In FP: The data and behaviour is two differnet things and should be kept seperately

+### OOP1:
+How do we start, first we create a simple json object and give it some of the objects properties, may be add some functions in it.
+Example:
+    const elf = {
+        name: 'Orwell',
+        weapon: 'bow',
+        attack() {
+            return 'attack with' + elf.weapon
+    }

 #### Factory functions:
 Functions that creates an objects for us.